M4TV1K/YND_landing_page/README.md

 There you will be able to find model I created in order to store text using its instacnes and enties representing the text that I'm fetching from the client side using Js API called Fetch.

-Have a nice day :)
+Have a nice day and holidays :)